truenas/middleware/docs/userguide/freenas_storage.rst

     :width: 5.3in
     :height: 4.5in

-If you click the entry for a ZFS volume, nine icons will appear at the bottom of the screen.
+If you click the entry for a volume, nine icons will appear at the bottom of the screen.
 In order from left to right, these icons allow you to:

 #.  **Detach Volume:** allows you to either detach a disk before removing it from the system (also known as a ZFS export) or to delete the contents of the
     volume, depending upon the choice you make in the screen that pops up when you click this button.
 The pop-up message, seen in Figure 8.1g, will show the